Stanley Stutz

-Stanley Stutz (born Stanley John Modzelewski; April 14, 1920 – October 28, 1975) was an American professional basketball player.
+Stanley John Stutz (né Modzelewski; April 14, 1920 – October 28, 1975) was an American professional basketball player.
+He played college basketball for the Rhode Island Rams where he was known as Stanley "Stutz" Modzelewski.
+He adopted Stutz as his surname after his graduation in 1942.
+Stutz played professionally in the Basketball Association of America (BAA) for the Baltimore Bullets and New York Knicks.

+Early life

+Stutz was born Stanley Modzelewski to a poor Polish family.
+He received the nickname "Stutz" as a child when he admired a friend's Stutz car.
+Modzelewski was raised in Worcester, Massachusetts, and started playing basketball in the fourth grade.
+He was taught how to play by former football player Archie Golembeski and was childhood friends with fellow basketball player Chet Jaworski.
+Modzelewski attended Classical High School in Worcester.

+Basketball career

-Stutz, a 5'10" guard-forward from Worcester, Massachusetts, attended the University of Rhode Island where he led the NCAA in scoring three consecutive years from 1940–1942.
-Stutz then played three seasons (1946–1949) in the Basketball Association of America as a member of the New York Knicks and Baltimore Bullets.
+Stutz was known as Stanley "Stutz" Modzelewski when he played for the Rhode Island Rams.
+He led the NCAA in scoring for three consecutive years from 1940 to 1942.
+He changed his surname to Stutz after he graduated in 1942.

+Stutz then played three seasons (1946–1949) in the Basketball Association of America (BAA) as a member of the New York Knicks and Baltimore Bullets.
 He averaged 7.1 points per game in his BAA career.

+Later life

 Stutz later coached the Washington Tapers of the American Basketball League.

 Stutz quit playing in 1949, but in 1950 returned to the court as a referee in the NBA, staying until 1959.
 He went into the corporate world, becoming a vice-president at Tucl Cellophane Tape in New York City.

+Stutz was married and had three children.
+He died on October 28, 1975.